SuffolkLITLab/legal-tech-class/docs/python.md

 ---
 slug: python
-title: The Python programming language
+title: Basics of the Python programming language
-sidebar_label: Understanding Python
+sidebar_label: Python basics
 ---

 ## About Python